What Divorce? What Donald Trump Affair? Melania Trump Reportedly Says, 'Fake News'

-Melania Trump has no time for “false” reporting about her relationship with Donald Trump amid swirling rumors over his alleged affair with the former adult-film star, Stormy Daniels.
-Apparently, she is too busy getting on with the business of being the First Lady of the United States.
-In response to all the gossip about divorce and how the fallout has affected her marriage with President Trump, Melania dismisses it as fake news, this according to a new report from the Independent.
+Melania Trump has no time for “false” reporting about her relationship with Donald Trump amid swirling rumors over his alleged affair with the former adult film star Stormy Daniels.
+Apparently, she is too busy getting on with the business of being the first lady of the United States.
+In response to all the gossip about divorce and how the fallout has affected her marriage with President Trump, Melania dismisses it as fake news, according to a new report from the Independent.

 Melania Trump apparently is breaking her silence about the mounting reports of her torn relationship, but her words came by way of a spokesperson.
-Days ago, Daily Mail reported that the FLOTUS had been “spending nights at a posh hotel” in Washington, alone, while her husband traveled overseas to promote America’s business interests.
+Days ago, the Daily Mail reported that the first lady had been “spending nights at a posh hotel” in Washington, alone, while her husband traveled overseas to promote America’s business interests.

 Suggestions of a Donald and Melania Trump divorce have cropped up in some reports.
-As Inquisitr previously reported, some perceive Melania’s recent behavior as a rebellion that could not only signal divorce with their relationship, but also it could upend Trump’s presidency.
+As the Inquisitr previously reported, some perceive Melania’s recent behavior as a rebellion that could not only signal divorce with their relationship, but also upend Trump’s presidency.

-DM claimed that a White House source, who spoke on the condition of anonymity, said the news about Donald Trump’s reported tryst with the former porn star had taken its toll on Melania.
+DM claimed that a White House source, who spoke on the condition of anonymity, said the news about Donald Trump’s reported tryst with the former adult film star had taken its toll on Melania.

 “It’s been upsetting and humiliating; her relationship with President Trump has become strained,” according to the unnamed source.
-Melania, who is notoriously private and short on words, has not addressed the rumors publically.
-Further, there is no indication that she has plans.
-Rather, Mrs. Trump’s spokesperson, Stephanie Grisham, made a statement in the wake of the latest rumors amid the lurid details about Stormy Daniels and the POTUS.
+Melania, who is notoriously private and short on words, has not addressed the rumors publicly.
+Furthermore, there is no indication that she has plans.
+Rather, Mrs. Trump’s spokesperson, Stephanie Grisham, made a statement in the wake of the latest rumors amid the lurid details about Stormy Daniels and the president.

 BREAKING:The laundry list of salacious & flat-out false reporting about Mrs. Trump by tabloid publications & TV shows has seeped into "main stream media" reporting.
 She is focused on her family & role as FLOTUS – not the unrealistic scenarios being peddled daily by the fake news.